OUR MISSION = EDUCATION, OUTREACH, RESEARCH

 The National Canine Cancer Foundation funds are used in eliminating cancer as a major health problem in dogs through education, outreach and research to save lives through prevention, finding cures, better treatments, more accurate cost effective diagnostic methods in dealing with cancer and diminishing dogs suffering from cancer.

-One out of every four dogs will get cancer.
-To help education and raise awareness for every pet owner we have created one of the most comprehensive canine cancer library including the ten early warning signs of cancer in your pet.
+One out of every three dogs will get cancer.
+To help educate and raise awareness for every pet owner we have created one of the most comprehensive canine cancer library including the ten early warning signs of cancer in your pet.

-Every event the the National Canine Cancer Foundation puts on, every page of our website and every product and email we send out is done to raise awareness of canine cancer and the National Canine Cancer Foundations goal to save dogs lives, educate and reach all dog owners and find new treatment and cure for canine cancers.
+Every event that the National Canine Cancer Foundation puts on, every page of our website and every product and email we send out is done to raise awareness of canine cancer.
+The National Canine Cancer Foundations goal is to save dogs lives, educate and reach all dog owners, find new treatment and a cure for canine cancer.